 The Northeastern University Police Department’s (NUPD) mission is to enhance public safety, provide service, and build community.
 To help them in this endeavor, an NUPD Advisory Board comprising students, faculty, staff, and a member of the Boston community has been established.
 The board helps guide, inform, and strengthen NUPD’s relationship with the community — both within and outside Northeastern.
 Senior Vice President Mary Strother reviews best practices around this structure.
 Additionally, to engender mutual understanding and enhance trust, NUPD Chief Mike Davis continues to hold a series of direct engagements with members of our community.

-Northeastern’s goal is to reflect the diversity of our nation and society by 2025.
-Provost David Madigan, Chancellor Ken Henderson, and all senior vice presidents are committed to increasing diversity at all levels — students, faculty, and staff.
-This includes increasing the number of Black American students enrolled in our undergraduate, graduate, and doctoral programs, and increasing faculty and staff of color.
+Northeastern endeavors to reflect the diversity of our nation and society by 2025.
+Provost David Madigan, Chancellor Ken Henderson, and all senior vice presidents are committed to Northeastern’s vision of a global network that recognizes the significance of identity, belonging and representation at all levels, and implementing recruitment and retention strategies for students, faculty, and staff, that are welcoming of all individuals.

 Elevate the President’s Council on Diversity and Inclusion

 Northeastern works towards elevating the work of this council, led by Deans James Hackney and Uta Poiger.
-A key focus is on continuing to seek community input and recommendations on how Northeastern can be more diverse, inclusive, and equitable across every dimension, including an annual survey of our students, faculty, and staff.
+A key focus is on continuing to seek community input and recommendations on how Northeastern can continue expanding its vision of diversity, inclusion, and equity across every dimension, including an annual survey of our students, faculty, and staff.
 In collaboration with the provost and the chancellor, this also includes actively promoting scholarships and curricular innovation that advances the cause of racial justice.

 Improve Universitywide Accountability

-Northeastern’s leadership works with their departments and senior managers to develop specific, measurable goals to increase racial and ethnic diversity in each academic and administrative unit.
+Northeastern’s leadership works with their departments and senior managers to foster diversity, equity, and inclusion in each academic and administrative unit.
 These plans are developed and updated on an annual basis.